Senegal: Africa's new surfing hot spot | DW | 29.07.2019

 "Our wealth — and all we know — is the environment and the ocean.
 We are children of the sea.
 Before everything else, we know how to swim.
 But today, this wealth, we have to learn how to exploit it," he says.

-On the beach of Yoff BCEAO, north of Dakar, Senegalese children play in the water while adults are working out on the beach and food vendors are cooking fish on grills.
-In the sea, a few local and foreign surfers share the waves, while a group of Western tourists prepare for a first surfing lesson.
+On the beach of Yoff, north of Dakar, Senegalese children play in the water while adults are working out and food vendors are cooking fish on grills.
+In the sea, a few local and foreign surfers share the waves, while a group of Western tourists prepares for a first surfing lesson.
 Standing inside a small shed Marta Imarisio prepares smoothies for a group of Swiss surfers.
-With her wavy, sun-bleached hair, her pink boardshorts and her t-shirt with its rolled up sleeves, the 38 year-old Italian is sporting the typical surfer look.
+With her wavy, sun-bleached hair, her pink boardshorts and her t-shirt with its rolled-up sleeves, the 38-year-old Italian is sporting the typical surfer look.
 Ten years ago, she moved from the Italian region of Turin to Dakar in order to open Malika Surf Camp, a surfing school that offers surfing holidays and also teaches surfing to local children.

 "There are more and more tourists coming to Senegal to surf thanks to the media and because destinations like Morocco are saturated.
 In Dakar, there are a lot of different types of surfing spots.
 You can find sand, rocks, waves breaking right, left and in the middle.
 No matter if you are a beginner or a professional, you can always find a wave that suits you," she says.